Bryce-Biwer/ProcessStarter/README.md

 ```

 ## Getting Started
+1. Click on Release on the right side.
+2. Click on ProcessStarter.exe under the most recent recent.
+3. Place the exe anywhere you want to store it.
+4. Open the exe, it will generate a config file with the examples from above.
+5. Modify the config to your own needs.

+## Building the Project
 1. Clone this repository to your local machine.
-2. Create a configuration file named `process_starter.cfg` in the same directory as the executable.
-3. Run the application, and the buttons defined in the configuration will appear.

-## Building the Project
-To build the project, use the following steps:
-1. Open the solution in Visual Studio.
+2. Open the solution in Visual Studio or Rider.
-2. Restore NuGet packages if necessary.
 3. Build the solution.

 ## License